Shashwat0227/axis/README.md

 Basic site , for the HR end for providing job requirements , the skills , resume rating and many more (still to integrate the ML models )
-But you can see the deployed site on - axis-liard.vercel.app
+But you can see the deployed site on -
+<link > axis-liard.vercel.app </link>